 Sixty-two semester hours of course work are required as a minimum for graduation.
 Of those hours, 22 are in prescribed Bible Exposition courses, 18 hours are in prescribed Systematic Theology courses, 2 are in Spiritual Life, 3 are in prescribed Christian Education courses, 12 are electives in leadership related courses from the Division of Ministry and Communication, and 3 hours are in a Servant Leadership Internship.
 A 2-hour applied research project is also required.
 There is a seven year time limit on completing any professional MA program.

 DTS believes that preparation for ministry takes place both in the classroom and in the field of service.
 It is vital to link theory and practice.
 Instead of learning only in the isolation of the classroom, DTS supports learning happening within the community of faith as the student ministers in a ministry context and reflects on that experience.
-MA/CL students now have the option of completing either the new twelve credit hour Ministry Residency or a three credit hour Servant Leadership Internship.
+Ministry situated students now have the option of completing either the eleven (MA/CE, MA/CL) or twelve (ThM) credit hour Ministry Residency or a three credit hour Servant Leadership Internship.

 Hear what our students are saying about the Ministry Residency:

-Master of Arts in Christian Leadership (MA/CL) and Master of Theology (ThM) students now have the option of completing either a three credit hour Servant Leadership Internship or the new twelve credit hour Ministry Residency.
+Master of Arts in Christian Leadership (MA/CL) and Master of Theology (ThM) students now have the option of completing either a three credit hour Servant Leadership Internship or the new 11-credit hour Ministry Residency.
 Learn more about this option.